arslan-r/arslan-r.github.io/essays/meteor-template-use.md

   - Concepts
 ---

+#### NOTE: This was written for my teammates in a 24 hour hackathon, and it was written FAST.
+Grammar may not be the best, and some sections might look funky, but we call this character :) Edits coming soon!
+Please excuse for now.
+#### Much love,
+#### -A

   Here are some basic functions of the template to get you up and running.
 We will get through how to add a page, access it, request data fromt he user, add it to the database, and then retrieve it.